 Sign In Forgot Password

-Rabbi Finkel recently marked his fourteenth anniversary as Rabbi at the Pine Brook Jewish Center after having served as Rabbi of Beth Abraham in Nashua for almost seventeen years.
+Rabbi Finkel served for eighteen years as Rabbi at the Pine Brook Jewish Center after having served as Rabbi of Beth Abraham in Nashua for almost seventeen years.
 A native of Milton, Massachusetts, Rabbi Finkel graduated the Reconstructionist Rabbinical College in 1979 after a year as a visiting student in Israel at the Hebrew University.

 He did his undergraduate work at New York University with a double major in Near Eastern Literature and Languages and Economics.
 He also holds an MA in history from NYU and a Masters of Theology from the Harvard Divinity School.